Ferries from

 Ferries from Crete to Athens are available with 4 operators.
 There are 5 ferry routes.
 Ferries from Heraklion to Athens (Piraeus) and Chania to Athens (Piraeus) are popular ferry trips from Crete to Athens.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-You can get a ferry from Crete to Athens.
-Ferries to Athens from Crete sail approximately 35 times per week and are provided by 4 operators; Minoan Lines, Blue Star Ferries, Cyclades Fast Ferries & SeaJets.
+Getting a ferry is a great way of getting from Crete to Athens.
+Ferries to Athens from Crete sail approximately 37 times per week and are provided by 4 operators; Minoan Lines, Blue Star Ferries, Cyclades Fast Ferries & SeaJets, giving you plenty of options to choose from.

 The duration of the ferry from Crete to Athens depends on a number of factors including the ferry company you're travelling with and the weather conditions at the time of sail.
 The duration of the Crete Athens ferry also varies between routes, with the Heraklion to Athens (Piraeus) ferry taking approximately 9 hours 15 minutes on average.